noew777/Pro.gitignoreCCS/README.md

 Note: REMEMBER TO CHANGE <YourProjectName> in the file and type your project's name...

-I hope this file could help you all with your CCS project's :)
+I hope this file could help you all with your CCS projects :)